ansible/ansible-runner/docs/python_interface.rst

 Helper Interfaces
 -----------------

 The helper :mod:`interfaces <ansible_runner.interface>` provides a quick way of supplying the recommended inputs in order to launch a **Runner** process.
+These interfaces also allow overriding and providing inputs beyond the scope of what the standalone or container interfaces support.
+You can see a full list of the inputs in the linked module documentation.

 ``run()`` helper function
 -------------------------